Five metrics to help increase your bookings

 How can you improve Acceptance Rate?

 - Move to Instant Book.
-This automatically accepts reservations and gives you 100% Acceptance on those reservations.
+This automatically accepts reservations and gives you 100% Acceptance when your RV is booked.
+All messages and inquiries still require a response.
 Learn more.

 - By keeping your calendar up-to-date and making sure to include any rules or policies that can cause you to decline a reservation in your listing details, you can avoid requests from renters who don’t meet your requirements.